Statistical determinism in non-Lipschitz dynamical systems: Proofs

-where we used (\ref{eq_proof_R0}) for the SRB measure and integrated the Dirac delta-function.
-Since the plane $\xi = 0$ is invariant for the flow $\tilde{\mathrm{\Phi}}^\tau_\rho$, the integral in the left-hand side of (\ref{SRBEqDef1CEN}) can be written as
+where we used (\ref{eq_proofR0z}) and integrated the Dirac delta-function.
+It is enough to verify this condition for absolutely continuous probability measures $\mu(\by,\xi)$ supported in the trapping neighborhood $\mathcal{U}\times (-\delta, \delta)$.
+Using properties of strong stable manifolds for the flow $Y^\tau_\rho$, the integral in the left-hand side of (\ref{SRBEqDef1CENz}) can be written as

-where we introduced the function $\varphi_1(\by,\xi) = \varphi(\by,\xi)-\varphi(\by,0)$ Since the flow $\mathrm{\Phi}^\tau_\rho$ has the property of uniform contraction to the plane $\xi = 0$, where $\varphi_1 = 0$, the last integral in (\ref{eq_proof_R1}) vanishes in the limit $\tau \to +\infty$.
-For the first integral in the right-hand side of (\ref{eq_proof_R1}), we write
+where we introduced the function $\varphi_1(\by,\xi) = \varphi(\by,\xi)-\varphi(\by,0)$.
+Since the flow $Y^\tau_\rho$ has the property of uniform contraction to the plane $\xi = 0$, where $\varphi_1 = 0$, the last integral in (\ref{eq_proofR1z}) vanishes in the limit $\tau \to +\infty$.
+For the first integral in the right-hand side of (\ref{eq_proofR1z}), we write

-where $\mu_{int}(\by)$ is obtained from the measure $\mu(\by,\xi)$ by integration with respect to $\xi$.
-The last integral corresponds to the flow $\tilde{\mathrm{\Phi}}^\tau_\rho$ restricted to the invariant plane $\xi = 0$, and it is conjugate to the original flow $\tilde{\mathrm{\Phi}}^\tau$ restricted to the graph $w = \tilde{G}(\by)$.
-Therefore, we reduced (\ref{SRBEqDef1CEN}) to the analogous condition of convergence to equilibrium for the system restricted to the graph, and this property has already been established above.
-This concludes the proof of Proposition~\ref{Prop2}.
+where $\mu_{\mathsf{int}}(\by)$ is obtained from the measure $\mu(\by,\xi)$ by integration with respect to $\xi$.
+The last integral in (\ref{eq_proofR2z}) corresponds to the flow $Y^\tau_\rho$ restricted to the invariant plane $\xi = 0$, and it is conjugate to the original flow $Y^\tau$ restricted to the graph (\ref{eqP41_graph}) with the constant function (\ref{eqP41_fgraph}).
+The latter becomes the flow $X^s$ of system \eqref{yEqn} after the scaling of time with the constant factor $W_0$.
+Therefore, we reduced (\ref{SRBEqDef1CENz}) to the analogous condition of convergence to equilibrium for system \eqref{yEqn}, which holds by our assumptions.
+This proves the first part of the proposition.